Pretzel Crisp Christmas Crack (Foolproof Crunchy Toffee Recipe)

 - Add a packed cup of brown sugar to the pot and continuously stir with a rubber spatula.
 It will take about five minutes for the butter and brown sugar to fully combine.

-- Continue stirring with the spatula until the temperature reaches 260 degrees (hard ball stage).
+- Continue stirring with the spatula until the temperature reaches 290 degrees (soft crack stage).
 The mixutre will be thick and amber in color.

 - Evenly pour over the pretzels crisps.